NovaByte-CS4800-Group-2/demo-website/README.md

 ### Thunder Client

 Install the Thunder Client extension on vs code to test the code and make sure the right values are being retrived from the database!

+You should now see a thunderbolt on the panel on the left side.
+Click new request and write http://localhost:[server number here, 8080 in this case]/[whatever extension]

+If you only retrieve from the database than you can select 'get' on the left side on the http If you want to insert into the database then you can select 'post' on the left side of the http

+Press send and you should recieve some output in the response section